rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 ##COMPATIBILITY ALERTS

+>* **RMS 5.1 now supports printing via USB from Android apps** to a subset of [Zebra printers that support USB printing](http://127.0.0.1:9393/en/edge/guide/printing#zebra-printers-with-usb-printing).

 >* **The TC55 supports [4.0 APIs](apiusage#api-migration-table) and only a subset of [2.2 APIs](apiusage#using-22-apirsquos)**.
 Applications developed using certain 2.2 APIs might need to be rebuilt using a newer version of the API.
 For example, apps built with the [2.2 Scanner API](../../2.2.0/rhoelements/scanner) must now use the [5.x Barcode API](../api/barcode).
 Please consult the [migration table](apiusage#api-migration-table) for more information.